 CST-S1: Advanced Analysis of Steel and Steel-Concrete Composite Structures

-organised by: J.G.
+organised by: Professor J.G.
 Santos da Silva, Rio de Janeiro State University, UERJ, Brazil

 The aim of this special session is to summarize the progress in theoretical, computational and experimental research in the field of structural analysis of steel and steel-concrete composite structures.
 Special emphasis is always given to new concepts and procedures concerning the computational modelling, structural analysis and design of steel and steel-concrete composite structures.
 Topics of interest include static and dynamic structural analysis, fatigue analysis, seismic analysis, vibration control, stability design, structural connections, cold-formed members, bridges and footbridges, fire engineering, trusses, tower and masts, linear and nonlinear structural dynamics and soil-structure interaction.
 Papers of all research areas related to theoretical, numerical and experimental aspects concerning the computational modelling, analysis and design of steel and steel-concrete composite structures are very welcome.